standards/meta/README.md

 [![badge]](https://standards.github.io/goto/approval#meta)
 [<img src="https://standards.github.io/resources/images/gh-standards-logo-small.png" align="right"/>](https://standards.github.io/goto/home)

-[Github Standard](https://standards.github.io/goto/home) to describe how to write a Github Standard.
+[Standard](https://standards.github.io/goto/home) to describe how to write a standard.

 > Please refer to the [Standard life cycle appendix](http://standards.github.io/goto/standard-life-cycle) to understand how you can submit a new standard, propose changes to existing ones or request validation for applied standards on your projects.